How to Use Agile Customer Success Management to Increase Adoption

 Incorporating Agile Customer Success into the Customer Lifecycle begins from the very start of the relationship.
 Consider a sample customer lifecycle: Land, Adopt, Expand, Renew.

-While we know how important it is for our customers to see value quickly, we also recognize that Adopting our solution is equally, if not more, important.
+While we know how important it is for our customers to see value quickly, we also recognize that the ongoing and increasing adoption of our solution is even more important in garnering loyalty, and ultimately advocacy.
 And, it’s crucial that the adoption process begins immediately upon the heels of demonstrating first value.
 Customers must go from “Aha” to “I need this” quickly and seamlessly.
-Adoption is essentially “dating”, after a magical first date; moving from that “first site” experience into a deep level of commitment.
-Doing so involves a “matchmaker” (the CSM) who continues to bring customer and solution together, revealing inherent value to one another along the way.

 If Landing is a great first date, then Adopting is getting serious.
-Second, third and subsequent dates happen when people are gaining enhanced interest in one another.
-The same is true of adopting a solution.
 Each touchpoint with a customer has the shared purpose of drawing the customer further into the solution and solidifying the commitment between customer and platform.

 During the Adoption stage, CSMs play the vital role of matchmaker, continually and prescriptively helping customers gain increased value from their solution.
 The agile methodology supports this iterative approach by identifying manageable goals and attaining them in short sprints, then moving on to more goals.
 Each time, they are securing a greater commitment from the customer, which leads the way to expansion down the road.